Tecolotlán

-Tecolotlán (Tecolotlan "place of owls") is a town and municipality, in Jalisco in central-western Mexico.
+Tecolotlán (Tecolotlán: "town of owls") is a town and municipality in the State of Jalisco, central-western Mexico.
 The municipality covers an area of 765.1 km^{2}.

 As of 2005, the municipality had a total population of 14,984.

-Famous places

-La presa El Pochote, El Carril, El Malecón, El Punto, La Perla, and Sierra de Quila.

 History

-The name of Tecolotlán derives from the words "tecolote" (owl) and "tlan" (town), meaning "town of owls".
-The current coat of arms, formally approved of by the municipal council on 27 April 1999 ordinary, designed by Ernesto Garcia de Alba Cruz, has a figure of an owl on it with outstretched wings representing the municipality.
-At the base of the shield is the name of the municipality and its founding date of 1524 when conquistador Francisco Cortes conquered the area of San Buenaventura.
-The area was placed under the command of his trustees Pedro Gómez and Martín Monje.
+The name of Tecolotlán derives from the words tecolote ("owl") and tlán ("town"), meaning "town of owls".
+The current coat of arms, formally approved of by the municipal council on 27 April 1999 ordinary, designed by Ernesto García de Alba Cruz, has a figure of an owl on it with outstretched wings representing the municipality.

-The evangelization of the natives took place between 1525 and 1526.
-In 1825, Tecolotlán was composed of the people of Xuchitl and Ayotitlan and farms and ranches of San Juan Buenavista, Quila, Tenextitlán, Agua Caliente, Santa Maria, San Jose and Santa Rita.
+At the base of the shield is the name of the municipality and its founding date of 1524 when the Spanish conquistador Francisco Cortes invaded the area of modern-day San Buenaventura.
+The area was placed under the command of his trustees, Pedro Gómez and Martín Monje.

+The first efforts to convert the native population to Roman Catholicism took place shortly after, between 1525 and 1526 under the direction of Franciscan friar Juan de Padilla.
+Construction of the Sanctuaria de la Purisima to this end was started in 1526.
 In 1599, the convent of San Agustin de Tecolotlán was founded.

+In 1825, Tecolotlán included the towns of Xuchitl and Ayotitlan, as well as farmers and ranchers from San Juan Buenavista, Quila, Tenextitlán, Agua Caliente, Santa Maria, San Jose, and Santa Rita.

 A decree of July 9, 1835 formally established the municipality of Tecolotlán.
-However at this time the place was barely more than a small village and 2,600 huts were recorded in 1843.
+However at this time the place was barely more than a small village and only 2,600 homes were recorded in 1843.

 On June 23, 1844, the town hall was renovated in Tecolotlán in compliance with the decree No. 5 of the State Congress passed on April 8 of the same year.

-On November 10, 1866, a battalion of 3 men faced a contingent of 1,500 men under Berthelin who died in battle.
+Local legend states that during the Second Franco-Mexican War, the Free Battalion of Tecolotlán took part in the 1866 ambush of Imperialist forces under the command of French Captain Alfredo Berthelin.
+The French were defeated and Berthelin killed.